CodeZephyr91/BugHunt-Solutions/ISSUES.md

 Description: Secret keys, client id, mongodb uri, port no. etc must not be hardcoded in order to prevent security risks

 ## 3.Storing plain text password in '/register' route
-Instead of storing user password in plain text, they must be stored securely via hashing
+Instead of storing user password in plain text, they must be stored securely via hashing using bcrypt

-## 4.Storing plain text password in '/register' route
+## 4.Storing plain text password in '/login' route
-Instead of storing user password in plain text, they must be stored securely via hashing
+Instead of storing user password in plain text, they must be stored securely via hashing using bcrypt

 ## 5.Incorrect status code for "User not found" in '/login' route
 Description: